mmmm1998/---/README.md

-The project analysis of habrahabr site and the makeing a model, which can predicate rating of the article.
+### Habrahabr article rating predictor
+In this project we try to build a model to predict rating of an article by its text.